madhuri-apty/js-session/README.md

 ## Welcome to Apty Session repo

-This is collections of examples and sample code that we have discussed and written examples.
+This is the collection of examples and sample code that we have discussed and written examples for.

 ## Contribution Guidelines
-1. Always start folder name number, which helps the order in which one can start.
+1. Always start the folder name number, which helps the order in which one can start.
     ```
     ├── ...
     ├── 01-JavaScript